Mr0o/PegglePy/README.md

 # Usage instructions
 ### Play the game
 -  To start, execute 'run.py' or click on ```start.bat``` if you are on windows
--  You will be prompted to select a level, if you dont have any levels just click cancel, this will load a default level
+-  Once started, you will be taken to the main menu. (see the first screenshot above)
+-  Press the 'Start' button to start playing the game
 -  The game works similar to peggle, to launch the ball just point with the mouse and left click
 -  To win, try to hit all the orange pegs before you run out of balls (you start with 10)
 -  Each peg scores a number of points and the total score is represented by the blue text in the top left